miklevin/MikeLev.in/_posts/2024-11-16-fighting-dunning-kruger-effect.md

 sort_order: 1
 ---

+I'm on a quest to build a web app that's powerful but also so simple it might make a seasoned web developer raise an eyebrow (or maybe just roll their eyes).
+Think single-tenant design, the file system as a database, and a whole lot of HTMX magic.
+I'm basically trying to combine the best of old-school desktop apps with the convenience of web technologies, but I need to enlist some AI help to untangle the complexities I'm trying to avoid, so I can hide them underneath a neat little no-build terrifically beautiful and really quite sound, though the enterprise architects would disagree, foundation.
+Sometimes the best way to move forward is to go against the grain.

 ## The Problem Statement

 **Me**: I need a way to fill a temporary input parameter queue, step-by-step,